shoaibsaifi/Getting-and-cleaning-data-project/CodeBook.md

 CodeBook
-General Information on data, please refer to README.md
+General Information on data, please refer to README.txt

 Description of steps undertaken to clean and reshape the data: